MandyHe748/Cloud_Service_ET5/index.md

 ## About Oulu

-Oulu is a city that embraces technology and innovation while maintaining a strong connection to nature.
-It is home to several universities and research institutions, making it a center for education and development.
+Oulu is home to several universities and research institutions, making it a center for education and development.
 The city boasts beautiful parks, cycling paths, and waterfront areas that enhance the quality of life for its residents and visitors.

 ### Key Facts
 - **Population**: Approximately 200,000 residents